 - You do not file “married filing separately”

-While you can have interest, dividends and other investment earnings, your investment income must be less $3,600 in 2019.
+While you can have interest, dividends and other investment earnings, your investment income must be less than $3,650 in 2020.
 But most importantly, you have to file your federal taxes in order to claim this valuable credit.

 What are the income limits?